-More than six million adolescents and young adults who were born between 1983 and 2000 will eventually die of smoking-related illnesses.
+Approximately 5.6 million adolescents who are currently under the age of 18 will die prematurely due to a smoking-related illnesses.
 There are several characteristics and risks associated with tobacco use and with difficulty quitting – many of these factors are applicable not only to adolescents but to all individuals, regardless of age.

 Factors associated with likelihood to smoke or use tobacco

-Numerous factors influence adolescents’ decisions to start smoking or use other tobacco products.
-These factors include some individual characteristics, such as stress and low self-esteem, but also social characteristics, such as smoking by parents, siblings, and friends.
+Numerous factors influence adolescents’ decisions to start smoking or to use other tobacco products.
+These factors include some individual characteristics, such as stress and low self-esteem, but also social characteristics, such as having parents, siblings, or friends who smoke.
 Exposure and susceptibility to tobacco advertising can also affect smoking initiation among adolescents.

 Certain characteristics increase the likelihood that an adolescent will smoke:

-- Being white.
-White adolescents are more likely to use tobacco than are black or Hispanic adolescents.
-However, adolescents who are multi-ethnic, as well as American-Indian and Alaska Natives, are more likely than are any other race or ethnicity to use tobacco.
+Being white, multi-ethnic, American-Indian, or Alaska Native.
+White adolescents are more likely to smoke cigarettes than black or Hispanic adolescents (though black adolescents are more likely to smoke cigars).
+However, adolescents who are multi-ethnic, as well as American-Indian and Alaska Natives, are more likely than any other race or ethnic group to use tobacco.

-- Having parents who are not college educated.
-Adolescents whose parents had little or no college education are much more likely to smoke than are those whose parents have a college education or more.
+Having parents who are not college educated.
+Adolescents whose parents had little or no college education are much more likely to smoke than those whose parents have a college education or more.

 Factors making it difficult to stop smoking